ksamaschke/brave-profile-manager/README.md

 1. Reading Brave's `Local State` file to identify available profiles
 2. Creating desktop files (.desktop) in the standard Linux applications directory
 3. Creating helper scripts in `~/.local/bin/` to handle window focusing
-4. Using wmctrl (if available) to focus existing windows instead of launching new ones
+4. Using wmctrl to focus existing windows instead of launching new ones

-## Individual Scripts

-The repository also includes individual scripts in the `scripts/` directory if you prefer using them directly:

-- `list_brave_profiles.py` - Lists all Brave profiles
-- `create_brave_profile_launcher.py` - Creates desktop launchers
-- `manage_brave_launchers.py` - Manages existing launchers

 ## License